pabloazurduy/bayesian-drm/README.md

 bayesian inference DRM model

 #### **TLDR**
- Based on the [Uber "Improve User Retention with Causal Learning"][1] we estimate a _"Direct Ranking Model" DRM_  for a promotion problem using a bayesian inference model the heterogeneous treatment effects.
+ Based on the [Uber "Improve User Retention with Causal Learning"][1] we estimate a _"Direct Ranking Model" DRM_  for a promotion problem using a Bayesian inference model of the heterogeneous treatment effects.
 We build a simulated dataset and write a simple routine to find the original parameters and create an inferred ranking.

-This model was created with the excuse of applying some contents from the book ["Bayesian Methods for Hackers"][2] and the course ["Statistical Thinking"][3] this is not a real problem, and it was build just with the purpose of learning, however, it's a very common problem in the marketing industry.
+This model was created with the excuse of applying some contents from the book ["Bayesian Methods for Hackers"][2] and the course ["Statistical Thinking"][3] this is not a real problem, and it was built just with the purpose of learning, however, it's a very common problem in the marketing industry.

 ## Problem Statement
-In  Uber's [publication][1] they propose an optimization problem about maximize the total return $Y$ (churn) of a promotion based on a heterogeneity model.
+In  Uber's [publication][1] they propose an optimization problem about maximizing the total return $Y$ (churn) of a promotion based on a heterogeneity model.
 For the purpose of illustrating we are going to use a different example but with a similar objective.

 The `Stardust` coffee shop is a massive coffee chain that has a loyalty program where each costumer has a card that they can use to buy in the store.
 The `Stardust` loyalty program has a benefit that if you have the `Stardust Wallet` you are eligible for exclusive promotions.
 These promotions are part of the Marketing budget and their main focus is to maximize the costumers' demand $Y_i$ which in our case will be represented by the amount of spend \$ in coffees that a costumer $i \in C$ will buy certain week.